jozemonc/Puppy-Linux-Documentation/README.md

 It includes downloading VirtualBox, setting up a virtual machine, and attaching the Puppy Linux ISO.
 The installation process covers memory allocation, virtual disk setup, and solving live-mode issues.
 After installation, I tested persistence by saving files across sessions.
-Puppy Linux was chosen for its simplicity, speed, and compatibility with low-resource systems.

-*(Full installation steps with screenshots and explanations can be found in this PDF: [Download Puppy Linux Installation Report](Puppy_linux_Installation.pdf))*
+Full installation steps with screenshots and explanations can be found in this PDF: [Download Puppy Linux Installation Report](puppy_Linux_Installation.pdf)

 ## B. System Call – chmod()